coatyio/coaty-js/docs/man/migration-guide.md

   For details, see section "Changes in IO routing".
 * Stop using `CommunicationOptions.useReadableTopics` as this property has been removed.
 This feature is no longer supported.

+### Changes in communication protocol

+* The MQTT topic structure has been optimized.
+Your application code is affected by this change.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a